Organic Farming in Arunachal

 State Government initiative to make Arunachal an organic state

-In a bid to make Arunachal Pradesh a > hundred per cent organic state, the State government decided to launch “State Soil Health Mission”.
+In a bid to make Arunachal Pradesh a hundred percent organic state, the state government decided to launch the “State Soil Health Mission.”.

-The programme envisages proper documentation of soil health and preparation of soil map besides, distribution of Soil Health Cards to farmers so that they are guided for scientific nutrient managements, Government Spokesperson Bamang Felix said.
+The programme envisages proper documentation of soil health and preparation of a soil map, besides the distribution of soil health cards to farmers so that they are guided for scientific nutrient management, government spokesperson Bamang Felix said.

-The programme shall also check overuse of fertilizers and its adverse effect and help in increase of crop production through its sustainable soil management programme paving way for organic farming, he said.
+The programme shall also check overuse of fertilisers and its adverse effects and help in the increase of crop production through its sustainable soil management programme, paving the way for organic farming, he said.

-Arunachal Pradesh government which is among the top five states for devolution of powers to Panchayati Raj, has initiated steps to strengthen the urban local self-governance to enhance revenue base of urban local bodies.
+The Arunachal Pradesh government, which is among the top five states for devolution of powers to Panchayati Raj, has initiated steps to strengthen the urban local self-governance to enhance the revenue base of urban local bodies.

-The state with 82 per cent forest cover is considered as one of the richest resource-based state in terms of aromatic and medicinal plants.
-Taking into consideration this potential, the Cabinet adopted Arunachal Pradesh Medicinal and Aromatic Plants Policy 2015.
+The state with 82 percent forest cover is considered one of the richest resource-based states in terms of aromatic and medicinal plants.
+Taking into consideration this potential, the Cabinet adopted the Arunachal Pradesh Medicinal and Aromatic Plants Policy 2015.